wet-boew/wet-boew-drupal/modules/apps/wetkit_widgets/README.md

 Allows the creation and reuse of fielded entities to add common types of content to your WetKit pages!

 Important
-* This App is based on and often pulls upstream upstream from Panopoly Widgets @ drupal.org/project/panopoly_widgets
+* This App is based on and often pulls upstream from Panopoly Widgets @ drupal.org/project/panopoly_widgets
 * The latest upstream sync has been checked against commit: 183c0bc (Verified)
 * Panopoly Theme is the creation of a prolific drupaler with the handle Populist @ drupal.org/user/58600